kevinrutherford/jest-wip-reporter/README.md

 The report generated comprises four parts:

-1. A progress report.
-   By default the reporter emits a single character when each test runs:
+1. A progress report in which the outcome of each test is represented by a single character:
    - Passing: a green '.'
    - WIP: an amber '?'
    - Failing: a red 'x'

-   This can be changed to emit a tree of nested describe and test titles by setting the environment variable `$JWR_PROGRESS` to `tree` (the default value is `dots`).

 2. A summary of WIP tests.
-   By default this is output as a tree of nested describe and test titles.
-   To replace this with a flat list of fully-qualified test names set the environment variable `$JWR_WIP_REPORT` to `list` (the default value is `tree`).

 3. Details of any failures.

 4. A summary of the test run.

+### Configuring the progress report

+By default the reporter emits a single character when each test runs:
+- Passing: a green '.'
+- WIP: an amber '?'
+- Failing: a red 'x'

+In this default view, the output contains a single character for each test, but `describe` blocks and test names are not represented.

+If you need to see more context, the progress report can be configured to emit a tree of nested describe and test names by setting the environment variable `$JWR_PROGRESS` to `tree` (the default value is `dots`).

+In the `tree` report, each describe is coloured to match the "worst" outcome of the tests it contains.
+For example, a describe block containing a WIP test and a failing test would be rendered as failing, because a failing test is "worse" than a WIP test.

+### Configuring the WIP report

+If you have any WIP tests,
+by default this reporter will list them as a tree of nested describe and test titles.
+To replace this with a flat list of fully-qualified test names set the environment variable `$JWR_WIP_REPORT` to `list` (the default value is `tree`).

 ## Installation